-She was beautiful and full of energy; and fun- I can tell you that.
-Because of her educational background in both Physical Education-Human Performance (Bachelor of Science Degree) and Food Science and Nutrition (Master of Science Degree), she kept herself in great physical shape.
+She was beautiful and full of energy; and fun-I can tell you that.
+Based on her educational background in both Physical Education-Human Performance (Bachelor of Science Degree) and Food Science and Nutrition (Master of Science Degree), she was always in great physical shape.

 The strong family life Elene grew up in clearly defined who she was as a person.
 Yes, she was many things to many people in her life: a daughter, girlfriend, wife, cousin, aunt, friend, co-worker, etc., but the one title that truly defined how Elene impacted this world was “MOM.”

-Who she was is nicely articulated in this article published in a Glastonbury CT School system newsletter following her death- “Within the Glastonbury Public Schools, there are people who quietly dedicate themselves to our children and school system.
+Who she was is nicely articulated in this article written in a Glastonbury CT School system newsletter published following her death, which read: “Within the Glastonbury Public Schools, there are people who quietly dedicate themselves to our children and school system.
 The contributions of the classified staff go beyond the basics of job descriptions and work procedures.
-With open minds they help teach values, nurture, and often bond with children who struggle in the school environment.
+With open minds they help teach values, nurture and often bond with children who struggle in the school environment.
 We can easily recognize and thank everyone among us, but sadly can only pay tribute to the ones who have passed away.
 Elene Catinazzo was a fun-loving, vibrant, kindhearted, hardworking piece of our pride puzzle.
 We think of her often and miss her every day.”

 She was a mom to every kid she came in contact with.
 More importantly, she was the driving force in both Nikki and Justin's lives.
 I marveled at all the things she did as a "stay at home mom" while I spent a lot of time traveling the country as a DEA Special Agent.

-All the activities she juggled alone; homework, cheerleading, karate, soccer, softball, hockey, baseball, and basketball-to name a few, were a testament to her gold medal status as a mom.
-I might add, she did all this with no assistance from relatives (due to our job-related relocation requirement, which mandated that our family move every five years).
+All the activities she juggled alone: homework, cheerleading, karate, soccer, softball, hockey, baseball, and basketball, to name a few, were a testament to her gold medal status as a mom.
+I might add, she did all this with no family assistance around (due to our job-related relocation required of our family every five years).

 There is one thing her death taught me: No job is more important than your family.
-At the end of your work-life, all you have is a wall full of plaques and an agency or company that replaces you the minute you walk out the door, no matter how good an employee you were.
+In the end, all you have is a wall full of plaques and an agency or company that replaces you the minute you walk out the door, no matter how good an employee you were.
 Sometimes, our regrets in life lead us towards becoming a better person in the end.